 A lien waiver is like a receipt for payment you are receiving.
 A contractor pays you $100k, and you waive $100k in lien rights.
 It’s as simple as that.

 The lien waiver document does present some complexities (as we’ll explore below), but it’s general definition is quite simple.
 Every time a payment is made on a construction project there, is a payor (the paying party) and a payee (the party receiving payment).
 The payee will execute a lien waiver acknowledging receipt of the payment, and promising to not file a lien with respect to the same.
+For these reasons, sending lien waivers can actually help you get paid faster.

 The Four Basic Types Of Lien Waivers